jmdaweb/NVDARemoteServer/readme.md

 2. Ensure that the build.sh script can be executed: chmod +x build.sh

-3. Run the script: ./build.sh
+3. Run the script: sudo ./build.sh

-4. Install the package: dpkg -i NVDARemoteServer.deb
+4. Install the package: sudo dpkg -i NVDARemoteServer.deb

 ###Building for Centos